Last Updated: 9/10/2021

 - Transmit, store, protect, and access all cardholder information in compliance with the Payment Card Industry’s Data Security Standards.

-- INTERNATIONAL DATA TRANSFERS.
 In accordance with and as permitted by applicable law and regulations, we reserve the right to transfer your information, process and store it outside your country of residence to wherever we or our third party service providers operate.
 At this time United States person’s data shall be stored and kept within the United States.
-European Union data subjects may have their data stored in the European Union or the United States, and such data may be transferred to the United States to allow for completion of the Services required.
+E.U. data subjects may have their data stored in the E.U. or the United States, and such data may be transferred to the United States to allow for completion of the Services required.
 All data stored and transferred would be done so subject to appropriate conditions provided for in Chapter V of the GDPR, such as the European Commission Standard Contractual Clauses.

 Information We Collect